-Dog breeding animal welfare standards and registration
+Dog breeding welfare and registration requirements

 Register as a dog breeder